Bordered Heegaard Floer homology: Invariance and pairing: A-infty algebras and modules

 defined for all $i \geq 1$, satisfying the compatibility conditions

-An $\Ainf$ module $\cModule$ over a strictly unital $\Ainf$-algebra is said to be {\em strictly unital} if for any $\x\in M$, $m_2(\x\otimes 1)=\x$ and $m_i(\x\otimes a_1\otimes \dots\otimes a_{i-1}) = 0$ if $i> 2$ and some $a_j=1$.
+An $\Ainf$ module $\cModule$ over a strictly unital $\Ainf$ algebra is said to be {\em strictly unital} if for any $\x\in M$, $m_2(\x\otimes 1)=\x$ and $m_i(\x\otimes a_1\otimes \dots\otimes a_{i-1}) = 0$ if $i> 2$ and some $a_j=1$.
 The module $\cModule$ is said to be {\em bounded} if $m_i=0$ for all sufficiently large $i$. \end{definition}

-Graphically, the module $M\otimes \DGA^{\otimes i}$ is represented by $i+1$ parallel strands, where the leftmost strand is colored with $M$ (while the others are colored by $\DGA$).
-The multiplication map $m_i$ is represented by the one-vertex tree with $i+1$ incoming strands, the leftmost of which is $M$-colored, and whose output is also $M$-colored.
+Graphically, the module $M\otimes \DGA^{\otimes i-1}$ is represented by $i$ parallel strands, where the leftmost strand is colored with $M$ (while the others are colored by $\DGA$).
+The multiplication map $m_{i}$ is represented by the one-vertex tree with $i$ incoming strands, the leftmost of which is $M$-colored, and whose output is also $M$-colored.
 The compatibility condition can be thought of the same as before, except now we have distinguished the leftmost strands with~$M$.
-Thus, the compatibility conditions can be thought of as stating the vanishing of maps induced by sums of trees, with arbitrarily many inputs (and one output).
+Thus, the compatibility conditions can be thought of as stating the vanishing of maps induced by sums of planar trees, with a fixed number of inputs (and one output).

-As before, we can also write this condition in terms of the tensor algebra, best expressed graphically.
-In addition to the previous conventions, a triangle against the $M$-strand represents the map $m \co M \otimes \Tensor^*(\DGA[1]) \to M$ obtained by collecting all the~$m_i$.
-We also allow merging and splitting of gray bands with their natural interpretations (tensor product and sum over all ways of dividing a clump into two, respectively).
-With these notational shorthands, the module compatibility condition can be conveniently illustrated as in Figure~\ref{fig:AinfModule}.

-One warning: splitting and then merging a band is \emph{not} the identity: it acts on the $A^{\otimes n}$ summand by multiplication by $n+2$.